SiddharthaChowdhury/input-validate/README.md

     √ should return FALSE alphanumeric(123, strict = true)
     √ should return FALSE alphanumeric('123 abc')
     √ should return FALSE alphanumeric('123@abc')

+<a name="quickPassword"/>quickPassword(input): A quick password check with some ground rules:

+1. Must contain at least 1 number and 1 letter
+2. Must have atleast 8 characters
+3. May contain blank space
+4. May contain any of these characters: ._@#$%

+	--- usage ---
+	if ( TEST.quickPassword("123abc_XYZ") ) {
+      	console.log("Valid password")
+  	}
+	--- tests ---
+	√ should return FALSE quickPassword('1234567')
+    √ should return FALSE quickPassword('123456789')
+    √ should return FALSE quickPassword('abcDEFghij')
+    √ should return FALSE quickPassword('12345 6789')
+    √ should return TRUE quickPassword('12345 A@ 6789')
+    √ should return TRUE quickPassword('123abc_XYZ')
+    √ should return TRUE quickPassword('1234abcXYZ')

 some other stuff (refactor - WIP)